By Christina Morningside | Posted on April 21, 2018 9:30 AM

 The producers – Scott Rudin and Sonia Friedman – did not acknowledge whether or not they knew this to be true, but it appeared for many months that this play would go down in history without the benefit of Tony Awards consideration.
 However, in the latest round of consideration, it was deemed eligible in a reversal of their previous decision.
 The reasoning was not disclosed, but one can assume that the producers lobbied, and ultimately got their way.
 Whether this hullaballoo will disadvantage the show in the nominations process remains to be seen.

 Eligibility Announcements for Performer Categories

-In addition, it was determined that John Lithgow: Stories by Heart will be eligible in the Best Play category, despite the fact that it is arguably not quite a play.
-Also in discussions about Frozen, it was determined that the score, with music and lyrics by Kristen Anderson-Lopez and Robert Lopez, will be eligible in the category of Best Original Score, even though some of the songs derive from their score for the animated film.
-Also for Frozen, both Christopher Oram and Finn Ross will be considered eligible in the Best Scenic Design of a Musical category.
-Similarly, for Angels in America, Ian MacNeil and Edward Pierce will be considered jointly eligible in the Best Scenic Design of a Play category.
-Finally, also for Angels in America, Finn Caldwell, Steven Hoggett and Robby Graham will be considered jointly eligible in the Best Choreography category for their work on the show, even though it is usually musicals that are in contention for this category.
+For Angels in America, Ian MacNeil and Edward Pierce will be considered jointly eligible in the Best Scenic Design of a Play.
+Finally, also for Angels in America, Finn Caldwell, Steven Hoggett and Robby Graham will be considered jointly eligible for Best Choreography, even though it is usually musicals that are in contention for this category.
 Interestingly, Finn Caldwell is credited for Puppet Design as well as for Puppetry Director and Movement, while Robby Graham is credited for Original Movement, and Steven Hoggett as the Movement Consultant.